Maxar-Corp/nu-sirve/docs/DEBUG.md

 4. When WinDbg has stopped program execution at a breakpoint, a variety of commands like `dv` or `x` to display local variables, `?` to execute any C++ command you wish, etc. can be used to debug the application state.

 A full WinDbg reference with all commands [can be found here](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/commands).

+## Debugging Using the Log File

+Another way to debug the executable is to use the --debug flag when launching it.
+Simply add the flag on command line like so:

+`SirveApp.exe --debug`

+The log file will be put in the 'log' folder under SIRVE/release.